akoenig/ninit/README.md

 ## What?

 There are so many ways to structure a Node.js application / module.
-Every developer has it's own style / flavor.
+Every developer has its own style / flavor.
 That is great!
 This flexibility makes this community so unbelievable unique. _ninit's_ aim is to provide a platform on which every developer can publish her personal application / module template in order to share best practices and therefore help to support the evolution of the Node.js ecosystem.
 Even if you don't have any templates to share, no worries, _ninit_ brings the possibility to generate a fresh structure out of the available templates to bootstrap your next project.
 But, yes, enough words.
 Let's dive into this thingy.

 ## Installation